parulpriyedarshani/Task-Manager/README.md

 # Task-Manager
-A fully functioning single page Task Manager web application build using the MEAN(MongoDB, Express.js, Angular, Node.js) stack enabled with CRUD(Create, Read, Update, Delete) functionalities.
-A Task Manager allows you to manage project tasks and the time spent on them.
-With a task manager app in hand, it becomes really easy to get things done in an effective manner.
-For building the UI of the web app Bulma CSS framework has been used and for authentication jwt has been used here.
+A fully functioning single page Task Manager App built using the MEAN(MongoDB, Express.js, Angular, Node.js) stack enabled with all the CRUD(Create, Read, Update, Delete) functionalities.
+This application allows the user to manage their project's tasks and the time spent on them.
+With this task manager app in hand, it becomes really easy to get things done in an effective manner.
+For building the UI of this web application Angular and Bulma CSS framework have been used in the project along with JWT for user authentication.

 # Key Features